Why Seaborn?

 y = np.cumsum(rng.randn(500, 6), 0)

-# Plot the data with matplotlib defaults
+# Plot with matplotlib defaults

 plt.style.use('classic')